John Arch: Later career

-Arch kept himself out of the metal scene for seventeen years (he currently works crafting custom furniture), with the exception of an audition for upcoming progressive metal band Dream Theater and a few others.
+Arch kept himself out of the metal scene for seventeen years (he currently works crafting custom furniture), with the exception of an audition as singer for the progressive metal band Dream Theater and a few others.
 He decided to get out of music and pursue other interests.
 He made his return in 2003, when his EP A Twist of Fate was released.
 The EP includes musicians Jim Matheos, Mike Portnoy and Joey Vera, all of whom Arch worked with at some point in the past.
 The EP shows that Arch's vocal ability had not decreased over the years, likely due to his long break from touring.
 The album contains only two songs, although these total nearly half an hour (one written solely by Arch, one co-written by Arch and Matheos – marking the first time the two wrote a song together since Awaken the Guardian).

 Arch has a naturally high tenor range.
 He is very proficient at legato when singing.

 On January 19, 2011, it was announced that Arch had reunited with Jim Matheos and the rest of the members in Fates Warning (minus Ray Alder) to record a full-length for a new band, simply titled Arch/Matheos.
 The band's debut full-length album, Sympathetic Resonance, was released on September 9.